Stencyl/stencylpedia/chapter-12/ads.md

 #### Enable Test Ads.

 Before you publish your game to the store, you want to know if the ads are working.
-Google does not allow you to push live ads when testing your game so you have to set Admob in Testmode.
+Google does not allow you to click on live ads when testing your game so you have to set Admob in Testmode.

 1. Open your game in Stencyl.
 Under **Settings > Mobile > Monetization**.
 2. Enable Test ads